amtgard/ogre/README.md

 ## Getting Set Up for Development

-This assumes you already have Go installed, and this repository checked out at `~/go/src/github.com/amtgard/ogre`.
+This assumes you already have Go 1.11 or later installed.

-### Dependencies

-OGRE uses `dep` for dependency management.

-1. Install `dep` with `go get -u github.com/golang/dep/cmd/dep`.
-2. Run `dep ensure` in this directory to pull down dependencies.

 ### MySQL